 Family Code section 3002 or section

-de facto, timesharing each parent has with the children.
+de facto, timesharing that each parent has with the children.

-If you wish to move with your children, or if you are resisting a move, contact Palm Springs Move Away Attorney Thurman Arnold today!
+If you wish to relocate with your children, or if you are resisting a move-away,

 We serve relocation and move-away parents particularly within the desert cities